Accessibility

 Additional Accessibility Measures

-- A Sunflower badge or lanyard can be worn to indicate a non-visible disability.
+• A Sunflower badge or lanyard, or an ‘I am autistic’ card may be worn to indicate a non-visible disability.
 Already used by the Swiss Federal Railways (SBB) and Geneva Airport, this system helps Festival staff and volunteers provide tailored support.

 Audio description is essential for making films and videos accessible to visually impaired and blind people.
 It takes the form of a voice-over describing what is happening on screen – in order to enable everyone to follow the plot.
 Every year at the FIFDH, several films are shown with audio description and subtitles via the Greta application, thanks to Regards Neufs.